A Prayer for Peace in Stressful Times

 The peace God offers is unlike anything the world provides.
 It doesn't depend on circumstances being right or resolved.
 It is a settled confidence that God is present and in control.
-Here are key Bible verses about peace, a prayer, and a short devotional.
+Here are calming Bible verses, a prayer for peace in a stressful time, and one small step toward stillness.

 Key Bible Verses for Peace